 Tap or mineral water?

-Drinking tap water instead of fizzy drinks packed with sugar is a great idea for your health, but we have an even better one – drinking Donat Mg!
+Drinking tap water instead of soft drinks full of sugar is a great idea for your health.
+However, we have an even better idea – start drinking Donat along with plain water!
 Why?
-Because it is water bursting with vital minerals, such as magnesium, which will give your digestion a well-deserved boost and contribute to your wellbeing.
-And these are not just empty words, Donat is a clinically proven remedy for slow digestion as its effects were confirmed by a German study.
+Because Donat is water rich in vital minerals that will surely stimulate your digestion.
+And this is not just empty talk.
+It has been clinically proven that Donat is a cure for slowed digestion, and its effects have been confirmed by a German study.

 How Do We Digest Water?

-To clarify: unlike food, which is digested, water is actually absorbed into your system, which is why it takes less time for your body to deal with it upon consumption.
-So we are actually not talking about water digestion here but rather about water absorption.
+Let’s clarify: unlike the food that is digested, water is actually absorbed into your system so your body needs less time to “deal” with water after consumption.
+So, here we are not talking about digestion but absorption of water.

 Water is quite a wondrous liquid, as it can enter your body so quickly.
 Its journey begins in the mouth from where it travels through your esophagus to your stomach.
 This is when the absorption of water starts and water is absorbed into your bloodstream.